w0rmx-ham/w0rmx-ham.github.io/content/posts/field-report-001/index.md

 all the way in [CH-0039](https://pota.app/#/park/CH-0039), a park in Switzerland just north of Lausanne.
 Thank you Daniel for picking me out of the mud!
 Conditions were clearly excellent, as I proceeded to get 8 DX calls within the hour.
 Thanks to calls from Jouni OH2LIO and Pasi OH1HM, I can finally place a tack on Finland - thanks guys!
-Other highlights included P2P with Teri KO4WFP at the  [Savannah National Wildlife Refuge](https://pota.app/#/park/US-0522), Tom KS4CR at the [Paris Mountain State Park](https://pota.app/#/park/US-2909), Ken K4KVC at the [Panasoffkee Outlet State Conservation Area](https://pota.app/#/park/US-6455), and James KE8PZN at the [Camp Creek State Park](https://pota.app/#/park/US-5584).
-I was also lucky to get a call from W1AW!
+Other highlights include a call from W1AW and following P2P:

+- Teri KO4WFP at the  [Savannah National Wildlife Refuge](https://pota.app/#/park/US-0522)
+- Tom KS4CR at the [Paris Mountain State Park](https://pota.app/#/park/US-2909)
+- Ken K4KVC at the [Panasoffkee Outlet State Conservation Area](https://pota.app/#/park/US-6455)
+- James KE8PZN at the [Camp Creek State Park](https://pota.app/#/park/US-5584)
+- Rick K4UI at the [Brigadoon State Nature Preserve](https://pota.app/#/park/US-7965)

+---
 QSO Map powered by http://tools.adventureradio.de/analyzer/